kashambature/customer-churn-risk-scoring-and-early-warning-system/README.md

 ## The Business Problem

 SlackOff Workspace Solutions is a fictional B2B SaaS company serving 300 business clients on a monthly subscription.
-From January 2024, revenue started declining month after month.
+From **January 2024**, revenue started declining month after month.
 Their most valuable Enterprise clients were quietly disengaging.
 Some had already cancelled, while others were heading in that direction.
 The real problem was not the churn itself.
-It was the invisibility of it.

-The Customer Success team had no early warning system.
+It was the invisibility of it. **The Customer Success team had no early warning system**.
 They had no way of knowing a client was thinking about leaving until the cancellation email had already arrived.
 By that point, the relationship was gone, and so was the revenue.

 This project was built to change that.